-A whistleblower is an individual (usually an employee) who reports activity the individual believes is unlawful activity (like fraud, improper billing practices, unsafe work conditions, or civil rights violations) or activity by the employer that threatens the public health (like illegal waste dumping).
+A whistleblower is an individual (often an employee) who reports conduct that the individual believes is unlawful activity (like fraud, improper billing practices, unsafe work conditions, or civil rights violations) or activity that threatens the public health (like toxic waste dumping).

-There are many federal and state laws that protect employee whistleblowers.
-Some are general and others cover specific industries.
-The federal laws include the False Claims Act, Sarbanes Oxley and the Whistleblower Protection Act of 1989.
+There are many federal and state laws that protect whistleblowers.
+Some laws are general and others cover specific industries.
+The federal laws include the False Claims Act, Sarbanes Oxley, Securities and Exchange Commission (SEC) and Internal Revenue Service (IRS) whistleblower statutes, and the Whistleblower Protection Act of 1989.
 The New York State Labor Law also provides whistleblower protection in a broad range of industries.
-There is also a New York State Labor Law that covers healthcare workers who report substandard patient care, specifically.
-The most common type of whistleblowing cases these days involve a provider’s submission of false claims for reimbursement to government healthcare programs, such as Medicare, Medicaid and Tricare.
-If you become aware of unlawful conduct and want to stop it, you should promptly contact a whistleblower attorney—especially before you quit or are terminated, if possible.
+There is also a New York State Labor Law that covers healthcare workers who report substandard patient care.
+The most common type of whistleblowing case involves a provider’s submission of false claims for reimbursement to government healthcare programs, such as Medicare, Medicaid and Tricare.
+The government is also very concerned about COVID-19 related fraud, such as obtaining Paycheck Protection Program (PPP) loans under false pretenses; improperly billing for antibody tests; selling counterfeit Personal Protective Equipment (PPE), such as masks and gloves; and other schemes arising from the COVID-19 pandemic.
+If you become aware of unlawful conduct and want to stop it, you should promptly contact a whistleblower attorney—especially before you quit your job or are terminated, if possible.
 You may be entitled to a whistleblower award for your efforts.